davidalexisnyt/awsutil/README.md

 This is simplified greatly with `awstuil`, as we'll see in a bit.

-The `awsutil` bastion functionality supports multiple named bastion tunnels per AWS profile, making it easy to manage connections to different database services.
+The `awsdo` bastion functionality supports multiple named bastion tunnels per AWS profile, making it easy to manage connections to different database services.
 This is handy for when there are different target databases you would like to access for different applications, even when the environment has a single bastion jump host.

 #### Listing Configured Bastions